rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 existing assumptions.
 Also, because the compiler would become strictly more lenient, it is nonbreaking.

-This RFC should not be implemented as such a desugar.
+This RFC should *not* be implemented as such a desugar.
 Rather, the two following changes might be made:

 - Borrowck rules are altered so that capture-by-reference allows simultaneous borrowing of disjoint fields.
+Field references are either individually captured or all captured by a single nonexclusive pointer to the whole struct.
-- Codegen and borrowck are altered so that move closures capture only used fields.
+- Codegen and borrowck are altered so that move closures destructure and capture only used fields when possible.
+This does require some minimal knowledge of destructuring rules (types that implement `Drop` must be fully moved).

+The compiler should resolve captures recursively, always producing the minimal capture even when encountering complex cases such as a `Drop` type inside a destructurable type.

 ## Examples of an ideal implementation

+Below are examples of how the compiler might idealy handle various captures:

 ```rust
 || &mut foo.a;
 ```

 - Borrowck passes because `foo` is not borrowed elsewhere.
 - The closure captures a pointer to `foo.a`.